 Author Bob Davis is a photographer whose high-profile clients include Oprah Winfrey and Eva Longoria, and whose work has appeared in Time, O Magazine, and People.
 Along with his invaluable professional advice, this beautiful full-color book includes a DVD featuring portions of his workshop curriculum.

-He covers the elements of lighting and shares his two-strobe technique that will enable you to (more about this book
+He covers the elements of lighting and shares his two-strobe technique that will enable you to create (more about this book

 Written by Richard Sammon, published by Wiley 2008